Thank you for your interest in getting involved with Community of Hope and improving the lives of our underserved neighbors in Washington, DC.

 We also have opportunities for organizations, companies, and religious groups that are ready to make a longer term commitment to being a Community of Hope Strategic Partner.
 Please contact our Development and Corporate Partnerships Manager at email@example.com 202.407.7753 to learn more.

 We are committed to the neighborhoods where our programs are located.
 Part of that commitment means helping our neighborhood teens find meaningful volunteer opportunities with us.
-If you are a teen in Wards 1, 5, or 8 who is looking to complete service hours or build a skill, contact our Volunteer and Mentor Specialist, Lauren Cranman, at firstname.lastname@example.org more information.
+If you are a teen in Wards 1, 5, or 8 who is looking to complete service hours or build a skill, contact our Volunteer Manager, Lauren Cranman, at firstname.lastname@example.org for more information.

 Doulas are available at no cost to women who give birth with our midwives.
 Our philosophy is to provide care for women regardless of income or ability to pay.
 Doulas provide birthing women with emotional and physical support throughout their labor, suggest comfort measures, explain practices and procedures to allow for informed decision making, advocate for the mother’s wishes, and refer the mother to community resources.

 In order to become a volunteer doula, you must complete a doula training workshop or have equivalent experience (accepted on a case-to-case basis).
-Please contact our Volunteer and Mentor Specialist, Lauren Cranman, at email@example.com more information.
+Please contact our Volunteer Manager, Lauren Cranman, at email@example.com for more information.

 Mentors are expected to meet with their mentees for two hours at least twice per month.
 You should be able to commit for one year or more, be flexible and have the desire to serve as a positive role model and friend!